kalium222/Note-for-daily-use-of-ubuntu/README.md

-# Note for daily use of ubuntu
+# Note for daily use of Ubuntu
 Record all the important things when using ubuntu22.04.
-I should take a look to all the `man` page of all the commands I used to know what I'm doing.
+I should take a look at all the `man` pages of all the commands I used to know what I'm doing.

-## Install the ubuntu
+## Install the Ubuntu

-Install ubuntu with whatever medium.
-Make a partition for `/home`, `/` and `/mnt/timeshift` which should not be used by ubuntu and is aiming to backing up the system with `timeshift`.
-Choose the whatever filesystem you like such as `ext4`.
+Install Ubuntu with whatever medium.
+Make a partition for `/home`, `/` and `/mnt/timeshift` which should not be used by Ubuntu and is aiming to back up the system with `timeshift`.
+Choose whatever filesystem you like such as `ext4`.

 ## Basic set up